stilesb/free-monads-example/README.md

 ## Examples

-Run `stack ghci` to play with the examples:
+Run `stack ghci` to play with the example programs and interpreter:

 ```
 λ > interpreter0